-These are the 2020-2021 Veteran Readiness and Employment subsistence rates.
-Veterans participating in the VR&E program may receive a monthly subsistence allowance while pursuing an educational or training program in preparation for a future career.
-The VR&E subsistence allowance rate is based on the rate of attendance (full time, 3/4 time, or 1/2 time), number of dependent and the type of training.
+These are the 2021-2022 veteran readiness and employment subsistence rates.
+Veterans participating in the program may receive a monthly subsistence allowance while pursuing an educational or training program in preparation for a future career.
+The VR&E subsistence allowance rate is based on the rate of attendance, number of dependents and type of training.
+(The rate of attendance may be full-time, ¾-time or ½-time.)

-Since the Department of Veterans Affairs (VA) pays subsistence allowance for training that has been completed in the previous month, the first payment at these rates is reflected in the November 1, 2020 payment/disbursement.
+Since the Department of Veterans Affairs pays a subsistence allowance for training that has been completed in the previous month, the first payment at these rates is reflected in the Nov.
+1, 2021 disbursement.

 |Type Training||Training Time||No Dependents||One Dep.||Two Dep.||Each Additional Dependent|